Wiros9/book/docs/dev/plugins.rst

 The plugin developer defines a plugin in the :xfile:`__init__.py` file of the package.
 Lino expects this file to define a class named ``Plugin``, which inherits from the abstract base :class:`Plugin <lino.core.plugin.Plugin>` class.
-Your :class:`Plugin <lino.core.plugin.Plugin>` class holds the **metadata** about your plugin: configuration values, menu commands, dependencies, ...
+Your :class:`Plugin <lino.core.plugin.Plugin>` class is the central description of your plugin.

 Here is a fictive example::